amekusa/auto-input-switch.nvim/README.md

   normalize = {
     -- In Normal-mode or Visual-mode, you always want the input source to be alphanumeric, regardless of your keyboard's locale.
-    -- the plugin can automatically switch the input source to the alphanumeric one when you escape from Insert-mode to Normal-mode.
+    -- The plugin can automatically switch the input source to the alphanumeric one when you escape from Insert-mode to Normal-mode.
     -- We call this feature "Normalize".

     enable = true, -- Enable Normalize?